 Slovakia regularly reports police data and data on sentencing to ODIHR.
-Slovakia's Criminal Code includes substantive offences and a specific penalty-enhancement clause affixed to a large number of base offences.
-While sentencing data only comprise hate crimes, the police data also include hate speech offences.
+Slovakia's criminal code includes substantive offences and a specific penalty-enhancement clause affixed to a large number of base offences.
+While sentencing data only comprise hate crimes, police data also include hate speech offences.
 The Ministry of Interior, the Ministry of Justice and the Prosecutor's Office collect hate crime data.
-The data is published as part of the annual Report on Extremism.
+The data are published as part of the annual Report on Extremism.

 The Slovak Government approved a National Action Plan for the Prevention and elimination of racism, xenophobia, anti-Semitism and other forms of intolerance for the period 2016-2018.
 The main objective of the Action Plan is to prevent prejudices, stereotypes and hate speech resulting from national, racial, ethnic, religious or similar intolerance, as well as to prevent the spread of attitudes and actions resulting from racism, xenophobia and other forms of intolerance, including hate crimes.

 Incidents reported by civil society, international organizations and the Holy See

 Racism and xenophobia, Bias against Roma and Sinti, Bias against other groups - Sexual orientation or gender identity

 The Commissioner for Human Rights of the Council of Europe, in the annual activity report following his country visit to Slovakia, recommended including gender identity as a protected characteristic in the criminal code.
 The Commissioner also expressed concern at the manifestations of intolerance against Roma and Sinti people, and called on the authorities to improve the registration of hate crimes, including through the training of police.

 ODIHR observes that the law enforcement agencies of the Slovak Republic have not recorded the bias motivations of hate crimes.